Travel and Home logo icon profile picture transparent traveling

 The Nantes History Museum is located inside the castle spread out over 32 castle rooms.
 The museum tries to symbolize the past dating back to the 17th century, the present, and the future of the city of Nantes.

-When you walk the 500 meter round walk on the fortified ramparts you will be rewarded with a stunning view of the town as well as the castle buildings and courtyards.
+When you walk the 500 m round walk on the fortified ramparts you will be rewarded with a stunning view of the town as well as the castle buildings and courtyards.
+You’ll find the castle at 4 Pl.
+Marc Elder, 44000 Nantes, France.

 ANOTHER SIGHTSEEING IDEA near the castle is Place du Bouffay, a pedestrian area between the Castle of the Dukes of Brittany, Saint Pierre Cathedral et la Place du Commerce.
 This ancient medieval quarter of Nantesvieux is known for its Breton culture and for the pubs and restaurants.